nliautaud/gedcom-svg-fanchart/README.md

 ...         ...
 ```

-The following keywords are replaced too (and each birth `B` have a variant for death `D`) :
+The following keywords are replaced too (and each one started with `B` for birth exists with `D` for death) :

 ```
 LAST        Doe
 SURN        John Alexander
-BYEAR       1930
+BYEAR       1936
 BMON        06
 BDAY        24
 BPRE        abt.
+BDEC        1930
+BCEN        1900
 BPLAC       Lorentz Crater, Northwest limb, Bright side, Moon BCNTR       Moon
 BSTAT       Bright side